-Christmas Gift Guide: top 10 gift ideas for music lovers
+Christmas Gift Guide: Top 10 gift ideas for music lovers

 Advertisement

-Sonos currently has discounts on its range of speakers including 25% off the One SL and Move - from £134 and £299 each respectively.

-Festival tickets - like Victorious, TRNSMT, Leeds and Reading - have also gone on sale and could make the perfect Christmas treat!
+Festival tickets - like Victorious, TRNSMT, Reading and Leeds - have also gone on sale and could make the perfect Christmas treat!
 Ticketmaster has tickets for all of the biggest 2024 events.

 Headphone adapter